Lack of uniqueness for an elliptic equation with nonlinear and nonlocal drift posed on a torus: An observation and the statement of our main result

+\begin{remark} It is worth noticing that the non-uniqueness obtained above occurs within a fixed-mean class.
+Indeed, for $t\neq0$ sufficiently small,

+is a nonconstant solution of \eqref{eq:main}.
+Since $v_0$ and $\psi(t)$ belong to $X$, the perturbation $t v_0+t\psi(t)$ has zero mean.
+Hence $u_t$ and the constant solution $u\equiv\varphi(t)$ have the same mean, and therefore the same mass. \end{remark} \begin{remark} If the solutions are interpreted as particle densities, then one should require the bifurcation to occur from a positive constant state.
+This amounts to the additional condition $\widehat\Phi(k_0)<0$.
+Without it, the bifurcation may occur from a negative constant state, which is mathematically admissible but not consistent with a density interpretation. \end{remark}

-for a suitable $v_0 \in \mathbb{H}^{s+2}(\Omega)$, where $s\geq d/2$.
-Specifically, there exists a smooth curve of nonconstant solutions to \eqref{eq:main}. \end{theorem} Essentially, this tells that the uniqueness of solutions is in fact a property which is not expected to hold true.
+Essentially, this tells us that the uniqueness of solutions is, in fact, a property that is not expected to hold true.
 In the next section, we provide a proof of this result.